 \looseness=-1In this paper, we characterize differences and synergies between the classical \textit{rationalist} view and the emerging \textit{empiricist} one and propose a method to identify statistically significant effects in exploratory experiments, formally grounding it with the language of statistical causality, see Figure~\ref{fig:eci}.
-We formulate this problem as analyzing a randomized controlled trial, where a treatment is administered randomly and the possible effects are measured indirectly, e.g., via imaging or other raw observations.
-Instead of scientists formulating only a priori hypotheses on the effect, label some data, and train a model to extend labels to the whole dataset (i.e., the rationalist view~\citep{cadei2024smoke,cadei2025causal}), we propose to train sparse autoencoders (SAEs) on the representation of foundation models and generate data-driven effect hypotheses (i.e., empiricist approach) by the interpretation of the significant effects on the neural representations.
-In this new paradigm, the main challenge is that, if the SAE is not \textit{perfectly} disentangled \citep{superposition}, any neuron minimally entangled with the true effect may appear significantly treatment-responsive, which complicates interpretation.
+We formulate the problem on experimental data, where a treatment is administered randomly and the possible effects are measured indirectly, e.g., via imaging or other raw observations.
+Instead of requiring scientists to formulate treatment effect hypotheses, label some data, and train a model to extend labels to the whole dataset (i.e., the rationalist view~\citep{cadei2024smoke,cadei2025causal}), we propose to train a sparse autoencoder (SAE) on the representation of a foundation model and generate data-driven effect hypotheses interpreting the significant effects on the neural representations (i.e., empiricist approach).
+In this new paradigm, the main challenge is that, if the SAE is not \textit{perfectly} disentangled \citep{superposition}, any neuron minimally entangled with the true effect may appear significantly treatment-responsive, challenging the results interpretation.
 To address it, we propose a novel recursive stratification technique to iteratively correct the effect on entangled neurons.

 Looking at the data before committing to any hypothesis, we overcome the Matthew effect, enriching the rationalist view in a data-driven way.
 We propose to work with pretrained foundation models, training SAEs directly on the target experimental data.
 This is important because pretrained foundation models can be biased as well, which is problematic for drawing scientific conclusions~\citep{cadei2024smoke}.
 Instead of directly testing a single hypothesis, our approach enables to preliminary explore thousands of potential effects in a semantically expressive latent space, still allowing the domain experts to interpret, judge and eventually test them a posteriori.
 This is in stark contrast with preliminary empiricist approaches in causality like ``causal feature learning''~\citep{chalupka2017causal}, which only commits to a single hypothesis by discrete clustering.
 Our contributions are: